bygui86/spring-actuator/README.md

 ## TODOs

-* integrate security - `IN PROGRESS`
+* implement micrometer with prometheus and grafana
 * integrate sleuth for tracing
-* implement micrometer with prometheus and grafana

 ---